hericlesme/visualstudio-docs.pt-br/docs/profiling/processon-and-processoff.md

 #### <a name="parameters"></a>Parâmetros
  `PID`
  O identificador inteiro do processo para iniciar ou parar.
-IDs de processo são listados na guia processo do Gerenciador de tarefas do Windows.
+As IDs de processo são listadas na guia **Processo** do Gerenciador de Tarefas do Windows.

 ## <a name="required-subcommands"></a>Subcomandos necessários
  Nenhum